 History's Handball Cheats

-It's quite remarkable that three out of the ten handball cheats on this list are Argentinian.
-Both Lionel Messi and Sergio Aguero have emulated Diego Maradona's Hand of God in their respective ways.
-It's likely that both players grew up idolizing the legend of Maradona, and one has to wonder if his example influenced their later transgressions.
-Conversely, one could say that the fame of the earlier incident led to greater interest when Messi and Aguero replicated it.
+The notoriety of Maradona's "hand of god" has lived on, with both Lionel Messi and Sergio Aguero replicating it (the latter against Recreativo; an incident not notable enough for this list).
+Both players probably grew up idolizing Maradona, and one has to wonder if his example influenced their later transgressions.
+Conversely, one could also say that the infamy of Maradona's handball led to greater interest when Messi and Aguero replicated it.

 Read More About Footballing Cheats

 mio cid from Uruguay on July 08, 2016:

 Suarez the king of cheats?
 That shows ignorance and is the kind of thing I would say when commenting about rugby or cricket or whatever is played in New Zealand.